pebble-tech/cursor-my-hackathon/docs/v1-doc.md

   ✗ Invalid - already checked in
 ```

-**For Food Session:**
+**For Other Check-in Types:**
 ```
 IF participant.status != "checked_in":
-  ✗ Invalid - not checked in yet
+  ✗ Invalid - must check in at registration first
 ELSE:
-  Check food_checkins table for meal_type
+  Check checkin_records table for checkin_type
-  IF already claimed:
+  IF already checked in:
-    ✗ Invalid - duplicate claim
+    ✗ Invalid - duplicate check-in
   ELSE:
     ✓ Valid - proceed
 ```